bookofproofs/bookofproofs.github.io/_sources/history/20th-century/de-melo.md

 * One of the four Scientific Initiation Courses at the Colloquium, Análise Geométrica, was being given by Elon Lages Lima, the director of the Instituto de Matemática Pura e Aplicada (IMPA).
 * De Melo attended the course and impressed Lima who invited him to do a Master's Degree in Mathematics at IMPA.
 * He made a quick decision to undertake postgraduate work in mathematics rather than physics.
-* De Melo graduated with a degree in electrical engineering from the Federal University of Minas Gerais in 1969 and, in the same year, he married Gilza.
 * She had been born in Pedra Azul, in the Jequitinhonha Valley region of the Minas Gerais state, and had studied mathematics at the Federal University of Minas Gerais.
-* In January 1970 de Melo and his wife moved to Rio de Janeiro and, one Saturday morning, he knocked on the door of Jacob Palis in the IMPA.
 * informed Palis that he had attended Elon Lima's course at the recent Brazilian Mathematical Colloquium in Poços de Caldas.
 * He added that he would very much like to study Dynamical Systems to obtain a Ph.D. in this area.
 * he was informed that de Melo was an excellent student and very determined to learn new relevant topics in mathematics.